-* Ernest Mario School of Pharmacy and Rutgers School of Nursing require scores of 100 on the internet-based test and 600 on the paper-based test.
+* Ernest Mario School of Pharmacy and Rutgers School of Nursing require scores of 100 on the internet-based test.

 # The Rutgers TOEFL Code is 2765.

 If you plan to study in the U.S. on an F-1 student visa or are currently in the U.S. on a student visa, you will need the Form I-20 Certificate of Eligibility for Non-Immigrant Student Status.
-Rutgers will issue your I-20 once you accept our offer of admission.
-After your I-20 is issued, bring it to the American embassy or consulate when applying for a student visa.
+Rutgers will issue your I-20 once you accept our offer of admission and provide us with the required documentation.
+After your I-20 is issued, you may schedule an appointment at your nearest American embassy or consulate to apply for a student visa.
 Please review the information below about required documentation for I-20 issuance.

 Financial Documentation for the I-20